About the Query Expression

 Large Query Expression (lq)

-The large query expression (lq) is typically leveraged by case deflection and insight panel search interfaces to send lengthy textual data (e.g., a case description) along with a query.
+The large query expression (lq) is typically leveraged by case deflection and insight panel search interfaces to send lengthy textual data (for example, a case description) along with a query.
 A Coveo ML ART model with Intelligent Term Detection (ITD) enabled can extract contextually relevant keywords from the large query expression and use those keywords to refine the basic query expression (q).

 Example